Learn the basics of what OpenTok is and how it works.

 OpenTok supports one-to-one communication and group communication.
 Multiple clients can connect to a session and each connected clients can subscribe to each stream in the session.
 In addition to the basic functionality above, the OpenTok platform provides a variety of additional features such as screen-sharing, archiving, text chat, broadcasting, and more.
 To see the complete set of features offered, see the developer guides.

 After reviewing the materials above, you should have a basic understanding of how OpenTok works.
-If you're ready to start building your first application, check out the resources on our Getting Started page:
+If you're ready to start building your first application, check out the Basic Client Tutorial for web, iOS, or Android:

 You can also find a list of key terms and definitions below, along with a listing of other Developer Center resources.